krzemienski/awesome-from-stars/README.md

 * [microsoft/azuredatastudio](https://github.com/microsoft/azuredatastudio): Azure Data Studio is a data management and development tool with connectivity to popular cloud and on-premises databases.
 Azure Data Studio supports Windows, macOS, and Linux, with immediate capability to connect to Azure SQL and SQL Server.
 Browse the extension library for more database support options including MySQL, PostgreSQL, and MongoDB.
 * [microsoft/azuredatastudio-postgresql](https://github.com/microsoft/azuredatastudio-postgresql): azuredatastudio-postgresql is an extension for Azure Data Studio that enables you to work with PostgreSQL databases
 * [yoheinakajima/babyagi](https://github.com/yoheinakajima/babyagi): None
+* [a5c-ai/babysitter](https://github.com/a5c-ai/babysitter): Babysitter enforces obedience on agentic workforces and enables them to manage extremely complex tasks and workflows through deterministic, hallucination-free self-orchestration
 * [andeaseme/backbeat](https://github.com/andeaseme/backbeat): Automated video transcoding over S3 buckets
 * [scality/backbeat](https://github.com/scality/backbeat): Zenko Backbeat is the core engine for asynchronous replication, optimized for queuing metadata updates and dispatching work to long-running tasks in the background.
 * [BellAppLab/Backgroundable](https://github.com/BellAppLab/Backgroundable): A collection of handy classes, extensions and global functions to handle being in the background using Swift.